 The NYC Department of Environmental Protection (DEP) proposes to construct and place into operation a vertical water supply shaft, Shaft 33B, to bring water from City Tunnel No. 3 to the local water distribution system in East Manhattan and the Upper East Side in Manhattan.
 Construction of City Tunnel No 3, Stage 2 - Manhattan leg is currently proceeding beneath Manhattan.
 Once constructed, the shaft would be an unmanned underground facility capable of conveying water from the new City Tunnel No. 3 to the surface distribution system that serves East Midtown and the Upper East Side.
-The site is located on the northwest corner of E. 59th Street and First Avenue in CB8.
+The site is located on the northwest corner of E. 59th Street and First Avenue in Community District 8.
 The Shaft 33B project would also involve water main construction required to connect the new shaft with the existing subsurface water distribution system that serves the East Midtown and Upper East Side areas.
 Two water main connections would extend from the Shaft 33B Site beneath the City streets, connecting the shaft to a truck-main at Third Avenue.

-CB8 continues to meet with the DEP to monitor the operation at E 59th Street.
-CB8 is concerned about the final determination of the routes of the water mains.
-In a resolution passed in June 2006, CB8 asked for a meeting with the Commissioner to assure us that the placement of the mains would be decided fairly and on the merits.
-CB8 has not received a response demonstrating that objective procedures have been developed and will be followed for determining the best possible placement of the water mains.
-CB8 concerns focus on the routes chosen along E. 59th and E 61st Street from First Avenue to Third Avenue.
-We are concerned that vehicular traffic near the 59th Street Bridge would be severely impacted beyond the currently highly problematic conditions, and would otherwise pose a traffic logiam that would not be feasible to mitigate.
+The Community Board will continue to meet with the DEP to monitor the operation at E 59th Street.
+The Community Board is very concerned about the final determination of the routes of the water mains.
+In a resolution passed in June 2006, we asked for a meeting with the Commissioner to assure us that the placement of the mains would be decided fairly and on the merits.
+Community Board has not yet received a response presenting the objective procedures that will be followed for determining the best possible placement of the water mains.
+We are very concerned that if the routes chosen are along E. 59th and E 61st Street from First Avenue to Third Avenue that vehicular traffic in the vicinity of the 59th Street Bridge would be severely impacted beyond the currently highly problematic conditions, and would otherwise pose a traffic log-jam that would not be feasible to mitigate.
 Further, historic residences would be put in jeopardy, century-old trees would be compromised or destroyed, and venerable businesses would suffer severe economic damage.
-These types of consequences would not necessarily result if an alternate route were selected.
-CB8 urges DEP to thoroughly consider all options, to closely involve CB8 throughout the decision-making process, and to carefully select the best viable option.
+These types of consequences would not necessarily result if an alternate route is selected.
+Therefore, Community Board 8 urges DEP to thoroughly consider all options, to closely involve CB8 throughout the decision-making process, and to carefully select the best viable option.